 My distinctive, abstract style is the perfect expression of my spontaneous response to the world I see and experience every day.
 Each painting is full of energy and created with dynamic layers of colour.
 Just as in life, there is always more to discover if you pause to take a moment to look.
 My paintings are full of unexpected hints of what lies underneath, there’s a depth to discover.

 I invite you to experience my paintings; to absorb what is seen, and to revel in the elicited response that I hope to stimulate.

 Jane Barnes has always loved to explore different ways to depict the world around her.
 This passion led to formal Fine Art studies, where Jane realized that she did not want to draw from, only put down colour.
 Through a personal journey of trauma during her studies, she found her unique voice and her own contemporary, abstract style.

 Jane has lived in both developed and developing countries around the world, and the distinct and rich cultural experiences had a profound influence on her art.
 While Jane drew inspiration from the landscapes and people, it is her intuition and connectivity to the people and landscapes around her that contribute to the depth of her paintings, and her choice of colours.

 If you are interested to purchase any of the artwork on display, please click the button below:

 ” I want to draw the attention of the viewer to the beauty of flowers, on a larger scale than normal Nature is truly inspiring – and the Creator is truly the greatest artist of all.” – Anni Angus

 When I paint though, I like to keep it simple.
-I like to keep a very minimalist choice of colours on my palette – that being mainly three colours, but never more than four. ln this case l get an over all softer effect when mixing then, and the colours seem to flow into each other and the whole picture seems to “blend” together and come together almost effortlessly.
+I like to keep a very minimalist choice of colours on my palette – that being mainly three colours, but never more than four. ln this case l get an overall softer effect when mixing them, and the colours seem to flow into each other and the whole picture seems to “blend” together and come together almost effortlessly.